Viewing Data Product Details¶

 -

-Get the details on inputs and outputs: On navigating to the inputs tab you get the details on the input datasets that are fed into the Data Product.
-The details include the customer, product, and purchase table, in the customer table you get the details of the columns, their type, and the Data Product reference that has the same dataset used for its development.
+Get the details on inputs and outputs: Go to the Inputs tab to view source datasets (e.g., customer table fields).
+You get the details of the columns, their type, and the Data Product reference that has the same dataset used for its development.

 -